intelowlproject/IntelOwl/README.md

   - [Hussain Khan](https://twitter.com/Hussain41099635): [IntelOwl Go Client](https://www.honeynet.org/2022/09/06/gsoc-2022-project-summary-intelowl-go-client-go-intelowl/)
 - 2023: you?

-~~If you are interested in being the next GSoC developer for IntelOwl, join the [Honeynet Slack chat](https://gsoc-slack.honeynet.org/) for more info.~~
+If you are interested in being the next GSoC developer for IntelOwl, join the [Honeynet Slack chat](https://gsoc-slack.honeynet.org/) for more info.

-Since 2023 we are proposing IntelOwl and [GreedyBear](https://github.com/honeynet/GreedyBear) to the GSoC under a new non-profit organization called [IntelOwl Project](https://www.linkedin.com/company/intelowl) and not anymore under the Honeynet Project.
-Because of that, if you are interested in being the next GSoC developer for us, we invite you to join this new [Slack channel](https://intelowlproject.slack.com).

 This is also the place where the majority of the development discussion happens, so feel free to join, have a look and ask questions about the project.

+!!!
+Since 2023 we are proposing IntelOwl and [GreedyBear](https://github.com/honeynet/GreedyBear) to the GSoC under a new non-profit organization called [IntelOwl Project](https://www.linkedin.com/company/intelowl) (if it gets accepted by Google) and not anymore under the Honeynet Project.
+Nothing would change for an aspiring new contributor.

 ### 🥈 SILVER